 Three key new recommendations in particular will play a vital role in raising awareness and empowering women to make informed decisions about what is right for them and their babies:

-- Recommending that women who carried GBS in a previous pregnancy should be offered either routine antibiotics OR a proper test will mean that NHS trusts will make the GBS-specific ECM test available (click here for the UK Standard for testing specifically for GBS carriage).
+- Recommending that women who carried GBS in a previous pregnancy should be offered either routine antibiotics OR a GBS-specific test will mean that NHS trusts will make the GBS-specific ECM test available (click here for the UK Standard for testing specifically for GBS carriage).

-- Recommending antibiotics to women in preterm labour will help protect preterm babies, who are more vulnerable to all kinds of things, including GBS infection, than their full-term counterparts and who suffer disproportionately as a result.
+- Recommending antibiotics to women in preterm labour will help protect preterm babies, who are more vulnerable to all kinds of things, including GBS infection, than their full-term counterparts and suffer disproportionately as a result.

 There are other important new recommendations but the above will we think have the biggest impact on preventing avoidable GBS infection in newborn babies.